zhark0f/-automationpractice/README.md

-# practice.automationtesting - pet_project for studuing selenium, allure
+# practice.automationtesting - My pet_project for studuing selenium, allure and loguru

 ## Requirements:
 * python 3.10 or latest